 The police were too tired to enforce the no-go zone.

 "Park the car here."

-Other fire enthusiasts had done the same.
-The police were not enforcing the no-go zone.
 Flames rocketed into the night.
 The fire was fueled by oil-soaked rags and drums of rancid oil.
 An explosion shuddered the cobblestones like domino tiles.
 Fire hoses snaked north of Second Street.
 Another teenager glanced at Cindy.
-Fire was a good element for her Irish beauty.
+Fire heightened her Irish beauty.

-Another boom rocked the air.
+A boom rocked the air.
 Two fireballs whooshed into the sky.
-My skin felt the heat from three hundred feet away and Frunk wanted to get closer.
+My skin felt the heat from three hundred feet away and Frunk said, "Let's get closer."

 Embers soared overhead.
 Ashes rained on us.
-I expected to see Godzilla breath lava on Chelsea.
+I expected to see Godzilla breathing lava on Chelsea.

 "This is far enough for me."
 The local teenager stopped before twin columns of fire.

 "The twin burning bushes of Chelsea."
-Frunk was drawn forward in a hypnotic trance to where the walls of flames joined overhead forming a hellish tunnel.
+Frunk was drawn forward in a hypnotic trance to where the walls of flames rose overhead to form a hellish tunnel.
 Here wasn't a fireman in sight and I grabbed at his arm.
 He shrugged off my hand.
 "I came here for this."

 "And I'm not seeing my brother barbecued here."

 "I'll be fine.
 Heat rises.
 C'mon.
 You'll never see something like this ever again in your life.
 It's like Chelsea had been bombed by the Luftwaffe."